rodolphe37/electron-react-javascript-boilerplate/README.md

 ![React/Electron boilerplate](demo.png)

-First, you need to fork & clone the repo or clone directly this repo and write in the console:
+First, you need to fork & clone the repo or clone directly this repo and write in the console (from the root folder app of course.):

 ```
 yarn